Kurt Agricola: Early life and World War I

 Kurt Agricola was born in Döbeln, then in the Kingdom of Saxony, on 15 August 1889, into a Saxon family that traced its roots back in the 16th century.
-He was the second and youngest son of Rudolf Agricola (3 October 1860 – 29 July 1914), an officer of the Royal Saxon Army served of the Garrison Administration of Dresden, and Elisabeth, née Drenkmann (14 May 1865 – 23 October 1937).
+He was the second and youngest son of Lieutenant Colonel Rudolf Ernst Bernard Agricola (3 October 1860 – 29 July 1914), an officer of the Royal Saxon Army with the Garrison Administration of Dresden, and Elisabeth Emilie Anna, née von Drenkmann (14 May 1865 – 23 October 1937), daughter of the President of the Prussian Court of Appeal and Crown Syndic, Edwin Waldemar Balduin Friedrich von Drenkmann (1826–1904).
 He had an older brother, Werner Agricola (19 August 1887 – 29 June 1962).

 Following his father's career, 18-year–old Agricola entered army service on 1 April 1908 as officer candidate in the 12th Royal Saxon Infantry Regiment No. 177 in Dresden.
 He was commissioned a Leutnant (Second Lieutenant) on 19 August 1909.
 The following years, he served primarily as adjutant, a function that was given to capable officers and gave an early advancement potential within the army.
 It was obvious that Agricola pursued a distinguished career as staff officer, and (typically for officers with his aims, who participated in specialized courses) attended a weapon repairs course in late 1913.